nushell/nushell.github.io/book/commands/str_lpad.md

 layout: command
 version: 0.60.1
 usage: |
-  pad a string with a character a certain length
+  Left-pad a string to a specific length
 ---

 # `{{ $frontmatter.title }}`